The Samsung Galaxy Fold 2's real name is the Samsung Galaxy Bloom

 - Rumour also has it that the Galaxy Fold 2 will have support for the S Pen.

-According to a leaked promo for the next Samsung Unpacked event, Samsung is going to unveil the Galaxy Fold 2, and Galaxy S20 series of smartphones on February 11 in San Francisco.
+According to a leaked promo for the next Samsung Unpacked event, Samsung is set to to unveil the Galaxy Fold 2, and Galaxy S20 series of smartphones on February 11 in San Francisco.
 And the price of the Galaxy Fold 2 will be comparable to Apple iPhone 11 Pro.